sakoht/data-provenance/provenance/README.md

 ----------

-A normal (toy, illustrative) scala function might be declared like this.
-It takes an `Int` and a `Double`, and returns a `String` by just concatenating the others with a comma:
+A normal scala function might be declared like this.
 ```
 def foo(a: Int, b: Double): String = a.toString + "," + b.toString
 ```

+The above takes an `Int` and a `Double`, and returns a `String` by just concatenating the others with a comma.

 A longer form of the same thing is below.
 A function like the above is a "Function2", meaning it takes two parameters.
-Note that the 3 parameterized type start with the output type, then the input types sequentially.
+Note that the Function2 takes three parameterized types, starting with the output type, then the input types sequentially.
 ```
 object foo extends Function2[String, Int, Double] {
     def apply(a: Int, b: Double): String = a.toString + "," + b.toString